allinurl/goaccess/README.md

 last line parsed. e.g., inode:29627417|line:20012|ts:20171231235059

-First it compares if the snippet matches the log being parsed, if it does, it assumes the log hasn't changed dramatically, e.g., hasn't been truncated.
+First it compares if the snippet matches the log being parsed, if it does, it assumes the log hasn't changed drastically, e.g., hasn't been truncated.
 If the inode does not match the current file, it parses all lines.
 If the current file matches the inode, it then reads the remaining lines and updates the count of lines parsed and the timestamp.
 As an extra precaution, it won't parse log